 The population of Zanzibar is almost entirely Muslim and women cover and dress modestly.
 The colours of the fabrics, however, are far from conservative.

 Pictured below is a woman wearing Kanga – colourful African garment worn by women which literally means “to wrap” or close.
 There are two requirements for kanga – it must be colourful, and it must be inscribed with a proverb.
-These messages vary from religious proverbs to bluntly “I won't be sleeping with you this evening”.
+These messages vary from religious proverbs a to blunt, “I won't be sleeping with you this evening”.

 3. Girls rock in Zanzibar